Shop RNIB Donate now

 Sea of Thieves

 At launch, Sea of Thieves was a far from optimal experience for a gamer without sight, even with a crew who knew what they were doing.
 The team at Rare took this frustration to heart, as with the game’s anniversary update, elements of menu narration were added, alongside other features.
 Ever since, the game has gone from strength to strength adding audio cues to the live stream, narration for fish name plates and interaction prompts to name just some of the various additions.
-Now gamers without sight can steer the ship based on compass headings, know when interact prompts are available and know which direction their pirate is facing which can assist in allowing sighted players to direct them.
+Now gamers without sight can steer the ship based on compass headings, know when interact prompts are available and know which direction their pirate is facing which can assist in allowing sighted gamers to direct them.
 Even though you do need the confidence to gather together a crew on the Sea of Thieves, firing cannons through communication with your crew regarding direction and angle, fishing (via haptic feedback) and steering the ship (again via haptic feedback and additional audio cues) are all possible.
 This makes the game an enjoyable experience where social interaction is a core pillar.

 Although The Vale, Shadow of The Crown has graphics, they are mostly decorative.
 Instead, this title that is available on Xbox and PC is experienced through audio only, with the combat-based narrative adventure taking you on a journey with a host of intriguing characters and locations in what most would probably describe as a medieval fantasy-style setting.